CastixGitHub/wacosc/README.md

 this module can also be called with `$ python -m wacosc.xinput` for detection debugging purposes.

-I am keeping this module instead of deleting it, mecause someone might want to disable the mouse behaviour while making music with wacosc. xinput is the way to do so, and you need the id
+my initial assumption about xinput ID == kernel event ID was totally wrong.

+use evdev or eviocgname modules instead is the right way to gather information through the kernel.

+#### you can disable the mouse movements
+just run `$ python -m wacosc.xinput --grep Wacom --action disable`

+and you can also enable them again

 ### evdev.py